 Our family is now scattered around the country, but we still send wrapped stocking stuffers.
 The children quickly learn that the wrapped gifts in their stockings are not from Santa; they are from family members.

 Each year, we look forward to discovering what everyone has sent to stuff in our stockings.
 Need some stocking stuffer inspiration?
-Check out these cool stocking stuffers for under $10.
+Check out these cool stocking stuffers for under $10 (or $20,) and buy these great Christmas gifts before they sell out.